u-boot/u-boot/tools/binman/binman.rst

 Debugging tests
 ---------------

-Sometimes when debugging tests it is useful to keep the input and output directories so they can be examined later.
+Sometimes when debugging tests, it is useful to keep the input and output directories so they can be examined later.
 Use -X or --test-preserve-dirs for this.